010001000100000101000001/To-Do-list-v1/README.md

 - **CSS**: No errors were found when passing through the official (Jigsaw) validator.
 - **JavaScript**: No errors were found when passing through the official JSHint validator.

+## Responsive Design:
+The application is designed to be fully responsive, ensuring that it works seamlessly on different screen sizes and devices.
+This responsiveness is tested using browser developer tools and real devices.
+Browser developer tools were utilized to test breakpoints and responsiveness on different screen sizes.

+## Accessibility Improvements:
+ The use of the Contrast Grid tool (https://contrast-grid.eightshapes.com/) ensures that the application meets accessibility standards by enhancing color contrast.
+This feature is crucial for making the app usable for people with visual impairments.
+The Contrast Grid tool (https://contrast-grid.eightshapes.com/) was used to evaluate and adjust color contrast in the application.
+The color of the "Add Task" button was changed to #e8422 for improved readability, making the application more accessible to users with varying visual abilities.

+## Lighthouse:
+The Lighthouse tool was employed to assess the overall performance, accessibility, best practices, and SEO of the application.
+This helped identify areas for improvement and optimize the application for a better user experience

 ## Deployment